My Daughter is So Negative! What Can I Do?

 It’s emotionally healthy for your daughter to feel her feelings even when you think she is being overdramatic.
 Emotions are energy in motion and need to be released not held in.
 It’s impossible to hold in your feelings.
 That’s like trying to hold a beach ball underwater.
 This will only amplify the feelings.
 The feelings will come up with even more velocity and force.

-It’s important that your daughter feels her feelings instead of numb her feelings.
+It’s important that your daughter feel her feelings instead of numb her feelings.
 This is what teens do when they binge drink, overeat, or abuse drugs.

 If you give your daughter space to feel her feelings usually the storm will pass.
 Many of my daughter’s emotional outbursts reminded me of the summer thunderstorms in Colorado.
 They would pop out of nowhere, rain hard with a few lightning bolts, but in ten minutes the blue sky would come back.